Michael Avenatti Will Have To Sell His Luxury Cars & Private Jet Shares To Pay $2 Million Divorce Debt

 To satisfy the obligation, Avenatti will have to sell five luxury watches, some of which are worth upwards of $50,000; a Frank Gehry sculpture, and several other expensive works of art; and a 2017 Ferarri 488 GT Spider, which has a sticker price of about $300,000.
 What’s more, he’ll also have to sell his share of a 2017 Honda private jet, which is owned by his law firm, Avenatti & Associates.

-It’s been a bad few months for the Southern California lawyer, who has represented not only Stormy Daniels, but also various other women accusing Donald Trump and other conservative men of various misdeeds.
+It’s been a tough few months for the Southern California lawyer, who has represented Stormy Daniels and various other women accusing Donald Trump and other conservative men of misdeeds.

 Michael Avenatti Makes Support Agreement with Estranged Wife, Handing Over Assets https://t.co/FrolcW0W4d pic.twitter.com/zvrjx4P6Na